Influence Strength Estimation in Hyperbolic Space for Social Influence Maximization: Experiments

-The overall experimental results on four normal-size networks under the IC model are presented in Table~\ref{table:result-ic}.
-Obviously, IM problems under unknown diffusion model parameters are more challenging.
-When the diffusion model is fully known, IMM$_p$ utilizes prior knowledge of propagation probabilities to sample reverse reachable sets, achieving effective influence spread in most cases.
-However, the situation changes when uncertainty is introduced.
-Without knowing propagation probabilities, both IMM and SubSIM fail to sample reverse reachable sets that accurately reflect influence spread, leading to a significant performance drop.
-PIANO and ToupleGDD also require a fully known diffusion model to design rewards during reinforcement learning, leading to limited performance when the diffusion model parameters are unknown.
+Table~\ref{table:result-ic} and Table~\ref{table:result-lt} present the results under two diffusion model variants: WIC and WLT.
+It is worth noting that IM problems under unknown diffusion model parameters are more challenging.

+\textbf{Results under the WIC}.
+Without knowing the propagation parameters, traditional methods cannot guarantee their approximation bounds.
+IMM and SubSIM fail to sample reverse reachable sets that accurately reflect influence spread, leading to a significant drop in performance.
+PIANO and ToupleGDD also exhibit limited performance when the diffusion model parameters are unknown.
 Performance varies significantly among graph learning-based baselines.
-IMINFECTOR and SGNN use diffusion cascades of individuals as pseudo-labels, while GCNM designs them based on degree information.
-Their limited performance shows that these methods fail to effectively capture complex influence spread information.
-DeepIM and DeepSN are black-box models that learn from seed-user and final-activation pairs without considering the diffusion process.
-Both methods struggle to achieve consistently effective performance as they fail to capture propagation patterns.
+Similar to the results under the IC model, the inherent limitations of these methods also restrict their performance when diffusion parameters are unknown.
 Instead, our methods consistently outperform all baselines when the diffusion parameters are unknown.
-Compared to graph representation learning-based methods, our methods achieve significant performance improvements.
-This suggests that our methods that learn representations in hyperbolic space can more effectively capture users' social influence information and approximate their social influence strength.
-Compared with HIM$_{MD}$, the performance of HIM is further enhanced.
-This indicates that the proposed adaptive seed selection can mitigate the issue of spread overlapping by exploring more potential users.
-Overall, the experimental results demonstrate that our methods can effectively identify high-influential users in complex scenarios in one-to-one propagation mode.
+Compared to graph learning-based methods, our methods achieve significant performance improvements.
+The performance gain primarily stems from our method’s ability to leverage hyperbolic representations to effectively extract social influence patterns from historical propagation processes, thereby enabling a more accurate identification of highly influential seed users.
+Compared to HIM$_{MD}$, HIM achieves better performance, demonstrating the effectiveness of the proposed adaptive seed selection in exploring more potential candidates.
+The experimental results demonstrate that our methods can effectively identify highly influential users under the complex WIC model.